-- > Student-focused Service: We place students at the center of everything we do and every decision we make. - ➤ Community Engagement: We value the diverse perspectives of the people within our community on and off campus and our role in enriching the lives of those who work, live, and discover here. - ➤ Authentic Dialogue: We respect open, honest, and sincere two-way communication. - Thoughtful Risk-taking: We value innovation and encourage those around us to dream big and explore new possibilities. - > Culture of Continuous Improvement: We look for opportunities to make what we do well today even better tomorrow.
+- Student-focused Service: We place students at the center of everything we do and every decision we make. - Community Engagement: We value the diverse perspectives of the people within our community - on and off campus - and our role in enriching the lives of those who work, live, and discover here. - ➤ Authentic Dialogue: We respect open, honest, and sincere two-way communication. - Thoughtful Risk-taking: We value innovation and encourage those around us to dream big and explore new possibilities. - Culture of Continuous Improvement: We look for opportunities to make what we do well today even better tomorrow.

-OTA Mission and Purpose Statement
+OTA Program Mission Statement

-It is the mission of the Occupational Therapy Assistant Program at Shawnee State University to encourage students to progress from dependent to independent learners while teaching students to think critically, to act ethically, and to communicate effectively.
-To prepare occupational therapy assistant graduates for the changing needs of health care, students learn to function in a variety of practice areas and to develop a sense of inquiry when confronted with new situations or problems.
-Further, it is the mission of the Program to contribute to the community through continuing education, community service, and enrichment of the workforce.
+It is the mission of the Occupational Therapy Assistant Program at Shawnee State University to encourage students to become internally motivated, lifelong learners while teaching students to think critically, to act ethically, and to communicate effectively.
+We aim to prepare our graduates to meet the ever-changing needs of health care and society and to contribute to the community through community service and enrichment of the workforce.